Soil Remediation Project

 Work Sites: Nipissing First Nation

-Site #1: Former Nova Beaucage Mine Site – 15,539 tonnes of contaminated material to be removed, along with concrete pad foundation.
+Site #1: Former Nova Beaucage Mill Site – 15,539 tonnes of contaminated material to be removed, along with concrete pad foundation.

 Site #2: Section of Nova Beaucage Road at the corner of Ernest Avenue (18 tonnes) and the old Nova Beaucage Road allowance (7,080 tonnes).
 This road allowance was not part of the original project scope, but we are committed to cleaning up this area.